scskalicky/L2I/README.md

 # L2_irony

- replications of L2 irony studies
+ Hosting site for replication of L2 Irony studies.

+ For the jsPsych files.